Tanakagi/Testing-VPC-Connectivity-and-troubleshooting-connection-issues./Task 5.md

-# Task 5: Interacting with the Database
+# Task 5: Connecting to the Network Project Public Server.

 <b>In this task, I opened the web application running on my web server and configured it to use the database.</br>